-My family just enjoyed such a delightfully delicious Indian-inspired meal, featuring grilled chicken skewers, that I just have to share it with you.
+My family just enjoyed such a delightfully delicious Indian-inspired meal, featuring grilled chicken skewers and roasted curry cauliflower salad, that I just have to share it with you.
 But, before we get to the yummy stuff, let me tell you a quick story.

 Thirty-six years ago, just about this time of the year, I was blessed to meet one of my forever friends on the steps of the Boucke Building on the Penn State Campus.
 It was the first day of classes my freshman year and Suzy and I ended up in the same English class, became roommates the following year and maids of honor in each other’s weddings several years later.
 My family was a 12-hour ride from Penn State and so Suzy’s family took me under their wing and treated me like a daughter (even when I caused Suzy to overdraft her bank account!)

 One of my favorite memories was when Suzy’s dad, who is probably 6″ shorter than I am, kept referring to me as one of his daughters to the Pennsylvania State trooper who pulled him over while he was taking us back to school.
 That recollection is one that still makes my heart smile.

 Although I was pretty well-traveled as a Navy junior and had tasted many different cuisines; the Indian cuisine I was introduced to through Suzy and her family was new to me.
 Not surprisingly though, it’s a cuisine that I immediately embraced, especially the kheer that Suzy’s mom would send on a regular basis.
 And what’s not to love?
 The judicious use of spices that are unique to Indian food; cardamom, chili, cumin, coriander, turmeric combine with garlic and ginger to create a vast repertoire of savory, fragrant and spicy foods.